usaid-cs/yesterday-i-learned/android.md

 - AccuBattery is [neither precise nor accurate](https://www.antarcticglaciers.org/glacial-geology/dating-glacial-sediments-2/precision-and-accuracy-glacial-geology/).
 Its many (inaccurate) data points eventually converge to achieve an average, but potentially still at the wrong place (imprecise).
 - [Phone cases do not negatively impact thermal performance](https://www.youtube.com/watch?v=G7-Fa9KzhxQ), as long as the screen is exposed.
-- Under-screen fingerprint scanners require a transparent window over the screen, the screen protectors of which might try to do something like [having a patch of glue wherethe scanner is](https://old.reddit.com/r/galaxynote10/comments/le1k81/i_got_tempered_glass_professionally_installed_and/).
+- Under-screen fingerprint scanners require a transparent window over the screen, the screen protectors of which might try to do something like [having a patch of glue where the scanner is](https://old.reddit.com/r/galaxynote10/comments/le1k81/i_got_tempered_glass_professionally_installed_and/).
 The cheap ones might only have that glue at the scanner.
 More expensive ones will have a uniform-looking screen.
 - The Samsung Galaxy brand started from [some Samsung executives liking a particular brand of wine, called the Galaxy](https://www.youtube.com/watch?v=QMJ2YonPS8g) made in Napa Valley.
 - Google "invented" the [magnetic wireless charger](https://www.youtube.com/watch?v=01qnSptQAeE) in 2012.
 - Google [knows](https://www.theverge.com/2019/8/8/20797785/google-android-q-gestures-three-button-navigation-ergonomics) that gestures butchered recent apps.